rogincodes/WSAT-Final-Project_Web-Portfolio/README.md

 #### Tech used: HTML/CSS (the only techs we learned from this course)

-Note: It was my first time doing web development.
+Note: It was my first time with web development.
 So my codes are as messy as they can get, and the design is not very modern and aesthetic.

 #### Website snapshots:
 Home